 There’s a wide choice of routes to enjoy with canal boat hire in Shropshire, with the Cheshire Ring and the Four Counties Ring and the Shropshire Union canal being favourites for those looking for a longer holiday.
 You can also choose a short break canal boat holiday from this base.
 A recommended waterways holiday is a trip down the Caldon Canal to Leek and Hazelhurst, arguably one of the prettiest routes on the UK waterways network.
-This twenty-four hours journey time for a return trip makes it perfect for a three or four night short break.
+This twenty-four hours journey time for a return trip makes it perfect for a three or four-night short break.

 Staffordshire Canal boat hire base

 The Black Prince Staffordshire canal boat hire base is at the National Garden Festival site in Stoke-on-Trent.From here you can explore the local area plus travel further afield to other regions such as Warwickshire and Cheshire.
-We offer pet-friendly boats from this hire base, please declare your pet when booking (as we also have non-pet friendly boats).
+We offer pet-friendly boats from this hire base for Staffordshire narrowboat holidays, please declare your pet when booking (as we also have non-pet friendly boats).

 The Potteries – the name given to the English city of Stoke-on-Trent which been shaped by the pottery industry for over 300 years.The Trent and Mersey Canal and the Caldon Canal allowed the development of some of the most famous names in pottery and a tour along both these UK canals would give you insight into this fascinating history.